run-ai/docs/docs/Researcher/cli-reference/runai-attach.md

 Attach to a running Job.

 The command attaches to the standard input, output, and error streams of a running Job.
-If the job has multiple pods the job will attach to the first pod unless otherwise set.
+If the Job has multiple pods the job will attach to the first pod unless otherwise set.

 ## Synopsis